quacksouls/bitburner/doc/guide/hgw.md

 1. Determine which common server your botnet should target.
 One way to help you determine which common server to target is to use the server rater described in the subsection [Your first worm](reboot.md#your-first-worm).
-This approach might not be a good idea depending on which server your botnet is targetting.
+This approach might not be a good idea depending on which server your botnet is targeting.
    Each world server generally has limited RAM.
 The collective RAM of all world servers is too small to be used to target a server that has a high Hack requirement and/or high security.
 You might want to follow a rule of thumb